patpiet/DAO_Launch_ROI_pred/README.md

 *   Project's description

 ## Data Cleaning
-After scraping the data, it needed to be cleaned up and engineered, so it was usable for machine learning process.
+After scraping the data, it needed to be cleaned up and engineered, so that it was usable for machine learning process.
 The following changes were made:
 *   Parsed numeric data out of Money Raised and ROI
-*   Filled NaN data by researching the Web
+*   Filled NaN values properly
 *   Column for description length
 *   Tokenized, stemmed and counted commonly appearing words I thought could be interesting to explore
 *   Calculated ratio - word frequency / description's length